Virtual Cultural + Museum Strolls

 Thanks to an online treasure trove of material, you can take a panoramic virtual gallery tour of the Asheville Art Museum.
 Through its collection, the Museum provides an overview of significant movements and trends in American art of the 20th and 21st centuries and a virtual view of art of compelling art from the Southeast.
 Other online resources include "Works of the Week" and kids’ activities like "I Spy."

 The Southern Highland Craft Guild provides a similar online experience with a virtual tour of current exhibitions, past exhibitions and gallery space.
 The Craft Guild is the second-oldest craft organization in America, representing 800 Appalachian makers of contemporary and traditional craft.

-On April 16, the Center for Craft unveiled a 3D tour of its newly renovated building.
+In April 2020, the Center for Craft unveiled a 3D tour of its newly renovated building.
 Within the stunning 3D virtual tour by Gabe Swinney, you'll find factoids to help you understand what you're seeing.
 The tour includes "factoids" about the "Craft Futures 2099" and "Shapeshifters" exhibits, the Craft Research Fund Study Collection, Cowork at Center for Craft, building history and permanent artist installations!

 Virtually Hike the Appalachian Mural Trail

 Explore the Appalachian Mural Trail, a collection of 90 public works of art in the mountains of North Carolina and Virginia, online through Mural Maps.
 Some of Asheville's favorite works include the Dolly Parton Mural, Triangle Park Mural, Lexington Gateway and Chicken Alley.